wcoder/Xamarin.BlurView/README.md

 > Install-Package Xamarin.BlurView
 ```

+## Xamarin.Forms

+You may use this library for Xamarin.Forms application, for this you need to create custom control with custom renderer.
+Example of implementation you can see here: https://github.com/wcoder/Xamarin.BlurView/commit/50c71e4bcc58cc07deb108c18dd6a40ccd077832

 ## Important
 BlurView can be used only in a hardware-accelerated window.
 Otherwise, blur will not be drawn.
 It will fallback to a regular FrameLayout drawing process.